What is Microsoft Windows?

 since I stopped using Windows after Windows 2000 (descent

-version) in favor of PC-BSD
+version) in favor of PC-BSD (2005)

-and then Linux soon after (original run in
+and then Linux soon after (original run in 1999

 and then ever since 2009).
 As such, this page mostly covers my

 experience with Windows 3.1x to 98SE.

 Installing Windows 3.1x:

 I rebuilt an old (a junker) i386 PC for fun, just

 because I could.
 I installed MS-DOS 6.22 as the OS

 makes interesting project, from which one can learn a lot about

 old hardware and old software.

 For Windows 3.1x and 4.00.950A (Windows 95A,

 are not bundled with MS-DOS.
 Read the

 instructions on installing MS-DOS.

 MS-DOS 7 and does not

 limited, I recommend you to install MS-DOS 6.22 and run

 memory management.
 Note that MS-DOS has

-Windows 4.xx (95, 98 and ME) has CONFIG.SYS, a system file
+Windows 4.xx (95 to ME) has CONFIG.SYS, a system file

 Add the following line to CONFIG.SYS to optimize your

 DEVICEHIGH=C:\WINDOWS\RAMDRIVE.SYS 2048 /E

 assigned as E:, which is nothing by today's standards,

 but significant if using an i386 or i486.

-Do not install Windows 1 (1985) or 2 (1987) as they
+Do not bother installing Windows 1 (1985) or 2 (1987) as they

 If you are installing Windows 3.1x, (6 floppies for Windows

 Also refer to my instructions on

-If installing version Windows 95A), get ready for
+If installing version Windows 95A (1995), get ready for

 twenty-one (21) floppies.
 For the record, IE is not included.
 You

 can get any 16-bit web browser on floppies.